theyellow/cr-discord-bot/README.md

 | worker             | springboot worker application                                                                                                                       |

-For having some fun this bot plays with Clash Royal API and is inspired by [clash-royale-discord-bot](https://github.com/HZooly/clash-royale-discord-bot) written in java/typescript also here on GitHub.
+For having some fun this bot plays with Clash Royal REST API and is inspired by [clash-royale-discord-bot](https://github.com/HZooly/clash-royale-discord-bot) written in java/typescript also here on GitHub.